-The type of permit that a student qualifies for is determined by student status and address.
-Falsification of information may lead to fines and denial of parking privileges.
+The type of permit that a student qualifies for is determined by student residential status.

 Please note: We enforce parking regulations on campus much like any city.
 The fines assessed for parking violations can be costly.
 For example, the fine for parking in a handicap space without the proper permit displayed is $250, as set by state law!
 Please be careful to park in the appropriate lot and follow the parking regulations.

 - Available to commuting students.
 Commuting students are students not living in NIU residence halls.
 A reserved parking space may be available for an additional fee.